E-750/GlobalLanguage/README.md

 # GlobalLanguage

-A plugin for Rust that stops people from typing Russian in Global Chat
+A plugin for Rust that helps server owner preventing players from typing specificed language in Global Chat only allowing other languages in [Team] Chat.

-this plugin was made for a English server who didn't wanted to have people speaking Russian

-in the global chat and only allowing other languages in [Team] Chat.
 ## Installation

 ```bash